Carli Lloyd

-During the United States' 5–2 win over Japan in the 2015 FIFA Women's World Cup Final, Lloyd became the first player ever to score three goals in a FIFA Women's World Cup final and the second soccer player ever to score a hat-trick in any senior FIFA World Cup Final, after Geoff Hurst.
-Lloyd scored three goals in the first 16 minutes of the final, with the first two occurring in the first five minutes of the game and within three minutes of each other.
-She received the Golden Ball Trophy as the best player of the tournament and earned the Silver Boot for her six goals and one assist during the tournament.
+Lloyd made 316 appearances for the U.S. national team, placing her second in caps.
+She ranks third in goals and fifth in assists for the team.
+During the United States' 5–2 win over Japan in the 2015 Women's World Cup Final, Lloyd became the first player in history to score three goals in a Women's World Cup final and the second player of any gender to score a hat-trick in a World Cup Final.
+At the conclusion of the tournament, she received the Golden Ball, the Silver Boot and the Best Goal awards.

-She previously played for the Chicago Red Stars, Sky Blue FC (now known as Gotham FC), and Atlanta Beat in Women's Professional Soccer (WPS).
-In 2013, she was allocated to the Western New York Flash for the inaugural season of the National Women's Soccer League (NWSL) and helped her team win the regular season championship.
-After two seasons with the Flash, she was traded to Houston Dash prior to the 2015 season and then to Sky Blue before the 2018 season.
-Her memoir, When Nobody Was Watching, was published in September 2016.
+During her club career, Lloyd played for the Chicago Red Stars, Sky Blue FC and the Atlanta Beat in the Women's Professional Soccer (WPS) league.
+In the National Women's Soccer League (NWSL), she won the league championship with the Western New York Flash, and also played for the Houston Dash and Gotham FC.
+In 2019, Lloyd was the highest paid female soccer player in the world.
+Her memoir, When Nobody Was Watching, was published in 2016.